 Optional A-level and GCSE exams set to run in autumn of 2021

 Autumn series will provide a chance to boost grades

 What’s happening with autumn exams?If you were due to sit GCSE, AS-level or A-level exams in the summer, you will have received teacher-assessed grades instead.

 If you feel that your grade doesn’t reflect your performance, or hasn’t been decided properly, then you have a right to appeal it.

 If you’re unhappy with your grade, you will also have an opportunity to improve it by taking GCSE exams (in November and December) or AS-level or A-level exams in the autumn.

 They are simply being provided so that students can be graded on their real-life exam performance, if they choose to do so.

-What’s being proposed?Below, we’ve summarised some of the main points of the proposal which was open for feedback in April and confirmed in May.
+How will they work?Below, we’ve summarised some of the main points of the proposal which was open for feedback in April and confirmed in May.
 You can read the full results of the consultation on the gov.uk website.

 - If you’re unhappy with your teacher-assessed grade, you can sit exams in autumn and use whichever grade is better.